Vietmani

 Lifting equipment inspection

-You can understand inspection as the "final independent check" to ensure the equipment meets safety conditions before being put into use or continuing operation.
-This activity helps detect potential risks that standard maintenance might miss, such as structural fatigue cracks, steel cable wear, reduced braking efficiency, or misalignment of safety mechanisms.
+Inspection can be understood as the "final independent check" to ensure the equipment meets safety conditions before being put into use or continuing to operate.
+This activity helps detect hidden risks that normal maintenance processes might miss, such as structural fatigue cracks, worn steel wire ropes, reduced braking efficiency, or safety mechanism deviations.

-However, businesses must note that inspection is not maintenance (which is performed by the operating unit) and is not installation acceptance.
-This is a mandatory legal requirement, and the inspection certificate is the crucial basis for proving that the business has fulfilled its occupational safety responsibilities in the event of an inspection or incident.
+However, businesses should note: inspection is not maintenance (which is performed by the operating unit), nor is it installation acceptance.
+This is a mandatory legal requirement, and the inspection certificate is a crucial basis to prove that the business has fully fulfilled its occupational safety responsibilities during an audit or when an incident occurs.

-According to current Occupational Safety and Health (OSH) regulations, not every lifting device requires inspection.
-However, all lifting equipment with a risk of causing serious accidents that falls under the List of machines and equipment with strict occupational safety requirements must undergo technical safety inspection before use and periodic inspection during operation.
+According to current occupational safety and health regulations, not all lifting equipment must be inspected, but all lifting equipment with a risk of serious accidents that falls under the List of machinery and equipment with strict occupational safety requirements must undergo a technical safety inspection before being put into use and periodically during operation.

-Based on practical experience at Vietmani, the following groups of lifting equipment are the most common and must be inspected if they meet the technical criteria:
+From practical experience at Vietmani, the following lifting equipment groups are the most common and are mandatory to be inspected if they meet the exact technical conditions:

 Lifting Equipment Must Be Inspected

-1. Overhead Cranes, Gantry Cranes, Semi-Gantry Cranes.
-Includes single-girder, double-girder, suspension cranes, outdoor gantry cranes, etc. All types using motors for lifting/lowering, regardless of load capacity (large or small), are subject to mandatory inspection.
+• Including single-girder, double-girder overhead cranes, suspension cranes, outdoor gantry cranes... all types using motors to lift/lower loads, regardless of large or small capacity, are subject to mandatory inspection.

-2. Cranes of Various Types Such as tower cranes, mobile cranes, crawler cranes, and pedestal cranes at ports.
-This is a high-risk group that requires mandatory initial, periodic, and extraordinary inspections upon repair or incident.
+• Such as tower cranes, truck cranes, crawler cranes, and pedestal cranes at ports.
+This is a high-risk equipment group, requiring mandatory initial, periodic, and irregular inspections upon repair or incidents.

 • Electric hoists, chain hoists, electric winches.

-• Lifting capacity of 1,000 kg (1 ton) or more: Small hoists below this threshold are usually not mandatory, but Vietmani still recommends businesses perform internal safety checks periodically.
+• Lifting capacity of 1,000 kg (1 ton) or more: Small hoists below this threshold are usually not subject to mandatory inspection, but Vietmani still recommends businesses conduct regular internal safety checks.

 • Electric, diesel, and gas forklifts.

-• Lifting capacity of 1,000 kg or more: This is a group where many businesses get confused, especially with electric warehouse forklifts.
-Note: Manual pallet jacks (hand trucks) do not require mandatory inspection.
+• Lifting capacity from 1,000 kg or more: This is a group that many businesses often confuse, especially with electric warehouse forklifts.
+Note: hand pallet trucks are not subject to mandatory inspection.

-6. Construction Hoists (Material/Personnel) Often used at construction sites to lift goods accompanied by people.
+• Often used at construction sites, lifting goods along with people.
 This equipment has very strict safety control requirements.

-8. Assistive Lifting Devices and Manipulators In recent years, assistive lifting devices (manipulators, vacuum lifters, arm manipulators, etc.) have been chosen by many factories to improve ergonomics and reduce the load on workers.
-However, this is also the group where businesses are most confused about inspection obligations.
+• In recent years, assistive lifting devices and industrial manipulators (manipulators, vacuum lifters, arm manipulators...) have been chosen by many factories to improve ergonomics and reduce the load on workers.
+However, this is also the equipment group that most easily confuses businesses regarding inspection obligations.

-According to Circular 36/2019/TT-BLĐTBXH, lifting devices and Industrial Manipulators must undergo safety inspection if they are electrically or pneumatically operated (regardless of load), or manually operated with a load of 1,000kg or more.
-Since most industrial manipulators today use motors/compressed air and have structures similar to cranes or hoists, they fall under the strict safety requirement list.
-Therefore, businesses must perform initial and periodic inspections to ensure legal compliance and operational safety.
+• According to the regulations in Circular 36/2019/TT-BLDTBXH, lifting devices and Industrial Manipulators are mandatory for safety inspection if they are electrically or pneumatically operated (regardless of capacity), or fully manually operated with a capacity of 1,000kg or more.
+Since most industrial manipulators today use motors/compressed air and have a hoist-like or crane-like structure, they fall under the list of equipment with strict occupational safety requirements; therefore, businesses are forced to conduct initial inspections before use and periodic re-inspections to ensure legality and operational safety.

-To perform inspections correctly and fully, businesses need to understand the applicable legal system.
-Inspection activities are not based on intuition but are strictly managed by laws, decrees, circulars, and technical regulations.
+To carry out lifting equipment inspection correctly and adequately, businesses need to clearly understand the applied legal document system, because inspection activities are not based on feelings but are strictly managed by laws, decrees, circulars, and technical regulations.

 Legal Framework for Lifting Equipment Inspection

-This is the highest legal document regulating inspection activities.
+This is the highest legal document governing inspection activities.
 The Law clearly states:

-• Responsibility lies with the business using the equipment, regardless of whether it is purchased new or rented.
+• The responsibility lies with the business using the equipment, regardless of whether the equipment is newly purchased or rented.

-• The inspection certificate is a key legal basis in case of incidents or disputes.
+• The inspection certificate is a critical legal basis in the event of an incident or dispute.

-These decrees guide the implementation of inspections in practice:
+These two decrees provide detailed guidance on the implementation of inspections in practice:

-• Establish a mechanism for the socialisation of inspection activities.
+• Establishing a socialisation mechanism for inspection activities.

-• Regulate conditions for an organisation to be allowed to provide inspection services.
+• Stipulating the conditions for an organisation to be permitted to provide inspection services.

-• This is the basis for businesses to choose a capable and licensed inspection unit.
+This is the basis for businesses to choose the right inspection unit with sufficient capacity and licensing.

-This circular issues the List of machines and equipment with strict occupational safety requirements, in which lifting equipment accounts for a large proportion, such as:
+This circular promulgates the List of machinery and equipment with strict occupational safety requirements, in which the lifting equipment group accounts for a large proportion, such as:

-• In reality, businesses only need to compare their equipment against Circular 36 to immediately determine their inspection obligations.
+In practice, businesses only need to cross-check their equipment with Circular 36 to immediately determine their inspection obligations.

 National Technical Regulation System (QCVN, TCVN)

-When conducting inspections, inspectors must base their work on mandatory technical regulations and standards, typically including:
+When conducting an inspection, inspectors must base it on mandatory technical regulations and standards, typically including:

-This document causes many businesses to rethink lifting equipment inspection because:
+This is the document that makes many businesses reconsider the issue of lifting equipment inspection, because:

-• Fines have increased significantly compared to the past.
+• Fines have increased significantly compared to before.

-• Equipment may be suspended, causing production interruptions.
+• Equipment can be suspended, causing production interruption.

-Current legal frameworks in Vietnam are quite comprehensive and are increasingly tightening.
-Businesses should not approach inspection with a "do it when due" mindset but view it as part of a long-term safety governance and compliance strategy.
+The legal framework for lifting equipment inspection in Vietnam today is quite comprehensive and increasingly tightened.
+Businesses should not approach inspection with a "do it when it's due" mentality, but rather see it as part of a long-term safety management and legal compliance strategy.

 => Read more: Lifting equipment standards in Vietnam

-In operational reality, inspection is not a one-time event but is divided into different types corresponding to stages in the equipment's lifecycle.
+In operational practice, lifting equipment inspection is not just a one-time event but is divided into various forms corresponding to different stages in the equipment's lifecycle.
+Understanding and correctly applying each form of inspection will help businesses avoid legal violations, minimise production interruptions, and proactively control safety risks.

 Initial Inspection